 - Invite them to come to your events.
 Even if they say "no" they'll still appreciate the invitation.

-- Offer to get the mail, water plants, pet-sit, or keep an eye on their house if you know they plan to travel.
+- Help if they are traveling.
+Offer to get the mail, water plants, pet-sit, or keep an eye on their house if you know they plan to travel.
 Knowing that someone local is looking out makes leaving town less stressful.

-- Call, text or drop by -- whatever best fits with your relationship -- to let them know they're on your mind.
+- Keep in touch.
+Call, text or drop by -- whatever best fits with your relationship -- to let them know they're on your mind.